zenml-io/zenml/examples/step_operator_remote_training/README.md

 # 📜 Learn more

-Our docs regarding the step operator integrations can be found [here](https://docs.zenml.io/advanced-guide/step-operators).
+Our docs for the step operator integrations can be found [here](https://docs.zenml.io/advanced-guide/step-operators).

 If you want to learn more about step operators in general or about how to build